mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The signature field in an MLSPlaintext object is computed using the signing private key corresponding to the credential at the leaf in the tree indicated by the sender field.
-The signature covers the plaintext metadata and message content, i.e., all fields of MLSPlaintext except for the `signature` field.
+The signature covers the plaintext metadata and message content, which is all of MLSPlaintext except for the `signature` field.
 The signature also covers the GroupContext for the current epoch, so that signatures are specific to a given group and epoch.